Pyrenae: History

 In this second phase, the publication adapted to the times, changing its format from octavo to quarto, while maintaining an average of some 300 pages per volume.
 The journal was made up by three clearly differentiated parts.
 The first one comprised articles; a second one, under the heading Vària, contained works of lesser breadth and significance, and finally a third section of reviews.
-During this phase, obituaries of members of the Department’s academic staff, whether actively employed or retired, who had passed away were also included.
+During this phase, obituaries of members of the Department’s academic staff, whether actively employed or retired, who had died were also included.
 This was a period when there was no need to publish in indexed journals outside one’s usual working environment.
 For that reason, in the ten issues published during this second phase, the majority of articles were by members of the Department itself or concerned their research fields.
 It should also be emphasised that Pyrenae acted as a platform for the publication of articles derived from some undergraduate dissertations or parts of important doctoral theses.
 A total of 10 issues were published up to the double volume for the years 2002-2003, the first being the one corresponding to volumes 22/23 dedicated to a well-deserved homage to Professor Joan Maluquer, which, however, were published some years later, at the end of this period.

 The year 2003 witnessed a reconsideration of the journal’s aims, which ultimately gave rise to a new proposal for its publication, while maintaining its title and the idea that it should be the journal of the Department of Prehistory, Ancient History and Archaeology of the University of Barcelona.
 This new proposal was presented by Gisela Ripoll together with Rosa Mª.
 Albert and Jaume Buxeda.
 In this way, a new phase of the journal was undertaken.

 This third phase of Pyrenae, the one beginning in the early 21st century, started with volume 35 corresponding to 2004.
 Editorial responsibility was assumed by Gisela Ripoll, with the support of Rosa Mª.
 Albert, Jaume Buxeda and Víctor Revilla as Assistant Editors.
 Over the course of the years, various individuals have taken the role of assistant editor in turn; these duties are currently shared by Miguel Ángel Cau and Inés Domingo.
 This team is assisted by the Associate Editors, researchers of international reputation who, in one way or another, are linked with the University of Barcelona and the journal Pyrenae (see Associate Editors, Editorial Board page).